onmetal/documentation/docs/network/ddos.md

 Layer 7 CDN / WAF combinations also come with a few other niceties.
 They do TLS offloading near the edge, accelerate static content delivery using caches or can detect and filter out SQL injections.

-Be careful, Layer 7 services can be even more expensive than scrubbing centers - but usually the costs scale pretty nice with the services' workload!
+Be careful, Layer 7 services can be even more expensive than scrubbing centers - but usually the costs scale pretty nice with your services' traffic!

 Here are a few Layer 7 CDN/WAF services in alphabetical order: